ADORSYS-GIS/openstack/docs/netplan_doc.md

 ## WHAT IS NETPLAN

 Netplan is a modern network configuration tool, primarily used in Ubuntu-based Linux distributions.
 Its goal is to simplify the management of network interfaces through the use of YAML files.
-Before its introduction, network configuration in Linux was done through files like /etc/network/interfacesor other methods specific to the services used, like NetworkManageror systemd-networkd.
+Before its introduction, network configuration in Linux was done through files like /etc/network/interfaces or other methods specific to the services used, like NetworkManager or systemd-networkd.
 With Netplan, these configurations are unified, providing a standard and accessible solution.

 This guide is designed to show you how to use Netplan with ansible to efficiently configure your network interfaces, whether you need to manage Ethernet connections, Wi-Fi, or even advanced configurations like VLANs and static routes, alongside with ansible to automate all this tedious processes.